Best Photo Organizing Software for Mac (11 Paid and Free Programs)

 The “versions” can be a little space-hungry

-AfterShot Pro is Corel’s answer to the user’s increasing need for a photo management solution.
-In the past, Corel has neglected Mac users – its most popular product, PaintShop Pro, is still a Windows exclusive.
-Even so, there are a few bright spots that make AfterShot a good choice for some.
+AfterShot Pro was Corel’s answer to the user’s increasing need for a photo management solution.
+In the past, Corel neglected Mac users – its most popular product, PaintShop Pro, remains a Windows exclusive.

 One impressive element?
 Accessing and viewing images is fairly easy.
 In fact, you don’t even have to import shots or add them to your library to view.